 [Also Read: Keep Paraclimbing in the World Championships!]

 The IFSC chose the alternative city, Briançon, to host the Paraclimbing World Championships due to the city’s tried and true history of hosting successful World Cups.
-Despite not having the dual draw of the regular World Championships, a record number of paraclimbers showed up and the venue was brimming with specatorors.
+Despite not having the dual draw of the able-bodied World Championships, a record number of paraclimbers showed up and the venue was brimming with specatorors.
 Of the 167 registered athletes, nearly 70 were competing for their first time.

 “It was a very exciting event,” said RP-2 climber Hanna Balwin (GBR) in an interview with IFSC.
 “A lot bigger crowd than I expected.”
 Balwin had just won her second Championship title.